-While most ferns prefer a shady location, they don't do well in deep shade, The dabbled shade provided by tree branches makes a better choice.
+Most ferns prefer a shady location, but they don't do well in deep shade.
+The dabbled shade provided by tree branches provide the best conditions.
+Think about how they grow in the forest and try and find similar conditions in your yard.

 Ferns can handle some direct sunlight, however, the more sun they get, the more moisture they will need.
-Few ferns will tolerate dry, hot, sunny locations.
+Only a few fern species, such as ostrich fern (Matteucia struthiopteris) will tolerate dry, hot, sunny locations.

-To collect fern spores, wait until they darken and fall off the fronds, signaling they are ripe.
-An easy way to do this is to cut off a frond when its spores are starting to darken in color.
+To collect fern spores, wait until they darken and start to fall off the fronds, signaling they are ripe.
+An easy way to do this is to cut off a frond when its spores are beginning to darken in color.
 Leave the frond in an open paper bag or on top of a piece of paper (indoors, where the spores won't get blown away) and wait for the spores to fall.
+You want to be sure they are fully mature and fall off on their own.

 - Mist the surface of the potting mix, to moisten the spores and keep them in place.

-- Cover the container with plastic and place it in a tray filled with 1-2 inches of water.
+- Cover the container with plastic and place it in a tray filled with one to two inches of water.
 Move to a warm spot, with indirect sunlight.

 - Keep replacing the water in the tray until you see signs of growth.
-This can take 6-12 weeks, so be patient and don't let the soil dry out.
+This can take 6 to 12 weeks, so be patient and don't let the soil dry out.

 - Once the prothalli begin developing fronds, they can be slowly hardened off and transplanted outdoors.

-You may notice long, fuzzy string-like things growing from your fern.
-These are stolens, or runners, and you can propagate more ferns by layering them on the soil.
+A second way to propagate ferns is by planting the stolons—long, fuzzy string-like structures growing from your fern.
+These are stolons or runners, and you can propagate ferns by layering them on the soil.

 Pin the stolen to the nearby soil with a U-shaped landscape staple or a small rock.
-Keep moist and in a few weeks the stolen should root and send up new growth.
+Keep moist and in a few weeks the stolon should root and send up new growth.
 When that happens, cut the stolen from the mother plant.
-The new plant can be transplanted at this point.
+This new plant can now be dug up and transplanted to a new location.

 Ferns make lovely houseplants, but the humidity in homes is often too low for some ferns to thrive.
 This is especially true in the winter when the heat is on.
-Misting the plants will help improve humidity levels as will sitting their containers on a tray filled with pebbles and just enough water to reach the bottom of the fern's pot.
+Misting the plants will help improve humidity levels, as will placing their containers on a tray filled with pebbles and just enough water to reach the bottom of the fern's pot.

 Some ferns that can better handle low humidity include: